tuggythetugboat/CS230-Group-6/README.md

 Key core items from our company:
 Honesty: We encourage all our employees to be honest about their work and bring their best everyday to work in order to make work a valuable and enriching experience.
 We also work very hard to be honest with our customers because without you.
 We wouldn't be where we are today.
 We are always aiming to be honest and not lie to you.
 Because we believe trust is one of the main values we need to have.

-Transparency: One cannot achieve to be honest without also being transparent.
+-Transparency: One cannot achieve to be honest without also being transparent.
 We don't like to hide things from our customers.
 We will always aim to be as transparent as possible.
 If there is something you need to know about our products, we will tell you.
 Our employees work very hard to bring you the best experience when it comes to virtual reality.
 We don't like to hide things from our customers.
 Our company is built for the people, by the people.

-Growth: We are always looking for things we can do as a company to grow and experiment with different technologies in order to create innovative products that the people will enjoy.
+-Growth: We are always looking for things we can do as a company to grow and experiment with different technologies in order to create innovative products that the people will enjoy.
 We work very hard everyday in order to continue pushing this technology forward and develop new strategies in order to create something new.
 We may encounter challenges when trying to expand our knowledge on what is possible, but any challenge we may come across will help us learn and teach us that if we are persistent and work hard, we are able to achieve things no one has achieved.
 Because expanding our minds today will make tomorrow’s problems easier to solve.

-Respect: We like to have a respectful work environment.
+-Respect: We like to have a respectful work environment.
 We encourage everyone to treat others how they would like to be treated.
 Respect is being able to treat others with empathy, positivity, peace and trust.
 As a company, we do our best to be respectful and inclusive towards everyone.

-- Board - List 3 real people (maybe tech leaders) that you want on your board, a brief bio AND why you choose them for the board.
+* *Board - List 3 real people (maybe tech leaders) that you want on your board, a brief bio AND why you choose them for the board.* *

-Michael Antonov: Michael was the co-founder and Chief Software Architect at Oculus, which became a part of Facebook in 2014.
+- Michael Antonov: Michael was the co-founder and Chief Software Architect at Oculus, which became a part of Facebook in 2014.
 At Oculus, Michael led the software team for Oculus Rift DK1 and DK2, including the rendering runtime, game engine integrations and public APIs of the Oculus SDK.
 We would like Michael Antonov on our board in order to work together and make a VR headset with his knowledge on creating what today is Oculus.

-Daniel Alegre: Daniel is the Chief Operating Officer of Activision (video game  publisher) since April 2020.
+- Daniel Alegre: Daniel is the Chief Operating Officer of Activision (video game  publisher) since April 2020.
 We would like to have him on our board to work together with other video game developers and together create video games that are compatible with our VR system.

-Sam Houser: Sam Houser is a British video game producer.
+- Sam Houser: Sam Houser is a British video game producer.
 He is the co-founder and president of Rockstar Games and one of the creative driving forces behind the games in the Grand Theft Auto franchise.
 Just like Daniel Alegre, we would like to work together with Sam Houser in order to create video games that our customers would find exciting and would like to play.